revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-We write css in high level with some special syntax (declaring variable, nested syntax, mathematical operations, etc.) and that is compiled to css.
-Preprocessor helps us to speed up develop, maintain, ensure best practices and also confirms concatenation, compression, etc.
+We write CSS in high level with some special syntax (declaring variable, nested syntax, mathematical operations, etc.) and that is compiled to CSS.
+Preprocessor helps us to speed up develop, maintain, ensure best practices, and also confirms concatenation, compression, etc.

 </blockquote>
 </details>